Gd4pL4E/PracticalMachineLearning/machinelearning.md

 }
 ```

 Many columns contain (almost) only NA values, some of these do have some values but only for when the "new_window" variable equals "yes".
-Since none of this kind of data is found in the 20 observations given in the assignment dataset, these should probably be removed.
+Since none of this kind of data is found in the 20 observations given in the assignment data set, these should probably be removed.

 ```r